Is it ever justifiable to break the law? We discuss the notion of social disobedience for the greater good and if it’s something one can ever justify.

-A democratic society that can provide safety and freedom cannot exist without law.
-It is an indisputable necessity to the fabric of such a system.
-But as a human, even as we recognise that the law is here to keep us all safe while ensuring a fully functioning society, when is it ever justifiable to step outside of the law?
+A democratic society that can provide us all with safety and freedom cannot exist without the law.
+It is an indisputable necessity to maintain a fully functioning society against the forces that wish to exploit others for their own gain.
+But as a human, I must ask—Is it ever justifiable to step outside of the law?

 “It is not always the same thing to be a good man and a good citizen.”

 Take a look around our planet today.
-How many of the world’s laws and ideologies conflict with one another?
-Simply due to the subjective nature of effective Governance.
-Furthermore, depending on where the lottery of life drops you onto this Earth on the first day of your existence, you’re going to be entrenched within a predetermined set of rules that will be enforceable by punishment unless you obey.
+How many laws and ideologies around the world conflict with one another?
+Simply due to the subjective nature of effective Governance, this is a common occurrence.
+Furthermore, depending on exactly where the lottery of life drops you onto this Earth, you’re going to be entrenched within a predetermined set of rules that will be enforceable by punishment unless you obey.

-Excellent stuff, but you’re a freethinking man, right?
-So with open-mindedness and utilising critical thinking on the issues you encounter each day, perhaps such rules conflict with your own morality?
+Excellent stuff, but what if you’re a freethinking man?
+Armed with open-mindedness and utilising critical thinking on the issues that you encounter each day—Perhaps such rules conflict with your own morality?
 What then?
-History has repeatedly shown us previous laws that directly violated a person’s basic human rights based on today’s standards.
-(Same-sex marriage laws, slavery laws – To name a few) meaning we can often look back at these decisions as effective tools of obedience rather than to the benefit of the people.
-It was only in 1955 when Rosa Parks found herself arrested for refusing to surrender her seat on the bus to a white person.
-We look back at that incident in utter disgust today, but that might as well have been yesterday in the relative time of human civilisation.
+History has repeatedly shown us laws that directly violated a person’s basic human rights, that have been judged unfavourably by today’s standards.
+(Slavery laws, Same-sex Marriage, Child Labour etc – To name but a few) Hindsight is a marvellous thing ah?
+I’m now afforded the luxury of context, to look back at history from the convenience of my armchair to look at these decisions for what they were—Effective tools of obedience to protect power structures at the clear expense of human well-being.
+One such example comes to mind: Montgomery, Alabama USA — Thursday, December 1, 1955.
+It was on that historic day when Rosa Parks found herself arrested for refusing to surrender her seat on the bus to a white person.
+Today, we look back at that incident in utter disgust, but that might as well have been yesterday for me in the relative time of human civilisation.

 “One has a moral responsibility to disobey unjust laws.”